belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/100-alpine1-setup.md

 ## Disable IPv6 on Alpine
-In my setup IPv6 was not workinging if you have issues with IPv6, do disable before proceeding.
+In my setup IPv6 was not working.When downloading files IPv6 was used and delayed/errored out.
+If you have issues with IPv6, do disable before proceeding.

  Edit the /etc/sysctl.conf